.COM vs .ORG vs .NET vs .CO vs .IO: Which Top Level Domain is Better? (A Guide)

 What does .org mean?

-The .org domain started out as a non-profit domain.
+The .org domain started as a non-profit domain.
 Later, the rules changed, and it is now open to charities, schools, open-source projects, and other non-profit groups.

 Today, anyone can register a .org name.
 However, most people consider .org sites to be non-commercial websites.